cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 ```ts
 $output = $twig->render("Dear {name},", array("first_name" => $user.first_name) );
 ```
 ### Jinja2

-A vulnerability exists in the following Jinja2 code because the user-supplied variable `name` is concatenated to the template string.
-When an HTTP GET request is made, the page function accepts a `name` parameter and renders an HTML response with the contents of the name variable.
+This Jinja2 code contains a vulnerability.
+The variable `name` that a user passes is concatenated to the template string.

 ```ts
 @app.route("/page")